 Chlamydia is a sexually transmitted infection (STI).
-It can be spread when a person with chlamydia has unprotected sex with someone who doesn’t have the infection — this can happen during oral, anal, or genital sex.
+It can be transmitted when a person with chlamydia has unprotected sex with someone who’s contracted the infection — this can happen during oral, anal, or genital sex.

 Chlamydia is relatively common.
 Nearly